 Your arms site will look great on any size screen.

 You don’t want people visiting your site to have to squint, pinch and zoom to make out your latest weapon or to read your tips on rifle maintenance.

 You’d think a gun shop website with all of the above functionality would set you back the price of this phenomenal knife sharpener, and depending on your needs it might (or even more).

 I’m not cheap, because I offer a premium product that’s geared towards getting more people through your door.

 You could post your rifles, revolvers, pistols and archery equipment to Facebook.
 You’ll get your sales.

 You could even remain happy with a website that’s as useful as a toy gun.

-Or you could book a consultation, get yourself a Bay Marketing Co package and start marketing to more people from a place where you’re the boss, and consequently see more traffic and more leads.
+Or you could book a consultation, get yourself one of my website packages and start marketing to more people from a place where you’re the boss, and consequently see more traffic and more leads.